-Our data suggests that while CAC payback in PLG businesses is initially on par with non-PLG businesses, the two diverge in the expansion stage when the PLG model hits its viral inflection and drives CAC payback nearly 100% lower.
+Our data suggest that CAC payback in PLG businesses is lower than non-PLG businesses at nearly every stage of ARR growth.
 With fewer sales & marketing dollars to recoup, product-led companies have an innate advantage and realize continued efficiencies as they mature, benefitting from stickiness, delightful user experiences, and virality.
 And because PLG businesses are so much more efficient they can reprioritize investment into product & engineering and customer success efforts to continue to build on their model and realize compounding go-to-market efficiencies over time.

 Positively Affecting: Tips for Reducing CAC Payback

 - Leverage PLG best practices.
 The data doesn’t lie – PLG companies are more efficient.
 Refer to OpenView’s PLG resources and begin implementing PLG best practices throughout your funnel to realize the efficiencies of product led growth.
 You can start by simply using virality and word-of-mouth to reduce reliance on paid advertising.
 Focus on delivering value and delight via a superior user experience to create powerful network effects and referral opportunities.
 If you can get people talking about your product, you won’t have to spend as much on expensive marketing campaigns.